-We will discuss some indicators that it’s time for an upgrade and different options, from buying outright from a private owner to financing a new purchase.
+We will discuss some indicators that it’s time for an upgrade and different options for buying outright from a private owner to financing a new purchase.
 If credit is a concern, we will have some great information about auto loans for bad credit and some steps to work on building your credit for your next major purchase.

 Knowing When to Upgrade Your Ride

 Upgrading to a newer car is an exciting proposition.
 But it’s not always clear when the time is right to make the switch.
-Here are a few key indicators that it might be time for an upgrade either for new cars or used cars:
+Here are a few key indicators that it might be time to start looking at an essex auto company or similar car dealership in your area, and considering an upgrade either for a new or used car: